May 25, 2017 Musicology, Opinion 4 Comments

 While it may be true that the rights to your work belonged to you, the author, at the moment you put it into fixed form, good luck with that in an actual infringement action.
 Registration is not something you skip.
 In the United States, a registered copyright is necessary before you can take legal action for infringement.
 And registration can take a while to process.

 And please don’t put too much stake in any of the workaround ideas you may have heard.
-For example, don’t rely on simply typing a “©” beside the title; don’t mail yourself a copy.
-Pseudo copyright hacks are insufficient.
+For example, don’t rely on simply typing a “©” beside the title or mailing yourself a copy to get a stamped post date.
+Pseudo-copyright hacks are insufficient.
 Get the registered copyright; it costs $35; and timeframes matter, so go do it.
 That’s step two.

 3. Assemble your evidence.